FortiGate

 • As illustrated, EBGP is running between 'FGT-A' and 'FGT-C' as well as 'FGT-B' and 'FGT-C'.

 • As an example, consider an IGP protocol running between 'FGT-A' and 'FGT-B'.
-It can be OSPF, IS-IS or RIP protocol.
+It can be OSPF, IS-IS, or RIP protocol.

-• EBGP has distance of 20, which is less than the IGP distances.
+• EBGP has a distance of 20, which is less than the IGP distances.
 The IGP protocol default distances are:

 Stephen_G_0-1753287666893.png

 • 'FGT-A' will learn the 172.16.20.0/24 via 'FGT-C' EBGP (distance-20) and with IGP from FGT-B with a distance greater than 20.
-Hence, 'FGT-A' will install the route via 'FGT-C' EBGP as it has lower distance.
+Hence, 'FGT-A' will install the route via 'FGT-C' EBGP as it has a lower distance.

-• However, the user wants the 'FGT-A' to prefer 172.16.20.0/24 route via IGP from 'FGT-B'.
+• However, the user wants the 'FGT-A' to prefer the 172.16.20.0/24 route via IGP from 'FGT-B'.

-• If the user wants 'FGT-A' to prefer 172.16.20.0/24 route via IGP RIP from 'FGT-B', use BGP backdoor.
+• If the user wants 'FGT-A' to prefer the 172.16.20.0/24 route via IGP RIP from 'FGT-B', use BGP backdoor.

-• Configure 'set backdoor enable' for network 172.16.20.0/24 under the 'FGT-A' BGP network configuration as the user wants to prefer this network via IGP.
+• Configure 'set backdoor enable' for network 172.16.20.0/24 under the 'FGT-A' BGP network configuration, as the user wants to prefer this network via IGP.

-• Due to BGP backdoor enabled, 'FGT-A' will learn the 172.16.20.0/24 route from 'FGT-B' via RIP with distance 120.
+• Due to the BGP backdoor being enabled, 'FGT-A' will learn the 172.16.20.0/24 route from 'FGT-B' via RIP with distance 120.

 FGT-B Configuration: